 Play

 The images of children playing out in the street, swinging from rope swings in front of derelict buildings, mischievous things that children don’t get up to anymore.
 The sense of freedom and adventure has long since been banished to the scrapyard of health and safety.
 Don, born and raised in Bolton, captured these fleeting moments of everyday life as he wandered the streets of his hometown.
-What seemed like the everyday and mundane has now materialised into something quite special.
+What seemed ordinary and mundane has now materialised into something quite special.

 Photo © Don Tonge.